Can a car dash cam help with insurance claims?

 - Invasion of privacy – Think carefully before uploading dash cam footage to the internet hoping to get likes.
 This is particularly important if there’s a chance the footage might be used in court as evidence, as you could jeopardise your case.

-- Incorrectly placed – If they aren’t correctly placed dash cams could act as a distraction or cause a blind spot.
+- Incorrectly placed – If the dash cam isn't fitted in a safe place, they could act as a distraction or cause a blind spot.
 If you’re in an accident caused by a misplaced dash cam you would be liable.

 - Theft – As dash cams are normally fixed to the dashboard or windscreen, they’re in plain sight and can act as a lure for thieves.